lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * a confirmation message is REQUIRED.

-<  ToDo: If this scheme is mainla an option the authors propose removing the normative language.
-If the basic authentication scheme stays normative, at least the requirment for the confirmation message should be reduced from REQUIRED to RECOMMENDED or OPTIONAL, since some profiles of PKIX-CMP regard the confirmation roundtrip as optional, e.g., SCTP {{RFC8572}}.  >
+<  ToDo: If this scheme is mainly an option, the authors propose removing the normative language.
+If the basic authentication scheme stays normative, at least the requirement for the confirmation message should be reduced from REQUIRED to RECOMMENDED or OPTIONAL, since some profiles of PKIX-CMP regard the confirmation roundtrip as optional, e.g., SZTP {{RFC8572}}.  >

 Note: An Initial Authentication Key (IAK) can be either a symmetric key or an asymmetric private key with a certificate issued by another PKI trusted